ayushjaiswal21/MindFullHorizon/README.md

 2. **AI Service Unavailable**
    - Verify `GEMINI_API_KEY` is set correctly
    - Check API key permissions in Google AI Studio
+   - The app will work with fallback responses if AI services are unavailable

 3. **Build Failures**
    - Ensure all dependencies in `requirements.txt` are compatible
    - Check Python version compatibility
+   - Note: Ollama is not required for production deployment

 4. **Port Binding Issues**
    - The app automatically binds to `$PORT` environment variable
    - No manual port configuration needed

+5. **Module Import Errors**
+   - If you see "ModuleNotFoundError: No module named 'ollama'", this is expected
+   - The application handles this gracefully and will use Gemini API or fallback responses

 #### Local Development
 ```bash